ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ## Search ETC by Address

-1. To search an ETC address on Blockscout, you need to go to the top right hand corner field, paste the address, and press enter.
+1. To search for an ETC address using Blockscout, one should use the search field at the top right-hand corner of the home page to paste in an ETC address and press `Enter`.

 [Just for fun, we used for this example one of the largest addresses in ETC, which must belong to one of the big exchanges.
 To see a list of the largest addresses in ETC you can also do this on Blockcout!
 The page is: https://blockscout.com/etc/mainnet/accounts]